 Southend Preparing for Adulthood Team

-- Offering training opportunities for parent/carers and professionals in relation to transition reviews from school year 9 and above
+- Offers training opportunities for parent/carers and professionals in relation to transition reviews.

 The Code of Practice says preparing for adulthood means preparing for:

 - higher education and/or employment.
 This includes support for becoming self-employed and help from supported employment agencies

 - independent living so that young people have choice, control and freedom over their lives and the support they have.
 This also covers accommodation and living arrangements, including supported living

 - participating in society.
 This includes having friends, supportive relationships, and participating in, and contributing to, the local community

 - being as healthy as possible in adult life

 As part of their support, the PfA team will make sure that the EHCP Reviews from year 9 onward, include a focus on preparing for adulthood.

 The team will work with children’s and adult services, to make sure that the transition to adult care and support is: